bbauska/Coursera-Bootstrap/README.md

-If you look at how this is converted from Sass and how you can do your own customization using the Bootstrap Sass code you can go into the documentation, and then you would see under \"Options\" you will have some customization options being defined here.
+If you look at how this is converted from Sass and how you can do your own customization using the Bootstrap Sass code you can go into the documentation, and then you would see under "Options" you will have some customization options being defined here.

-Various customization options you can see that these variables are all defined using the Sass syntax here, and also under \"Build tools\", it\'ll explain to you how you can do your own customization of Bootstrap.
+Various customization options you can see that these variables are all defined using the Sass syntax here, and also under "Build tools", it\'ll explain to you how you can do your own customization of Bootstrap.